How does a business funding broker work

 The Bottom Line

-A business funding broker gives you more lender options, better terms from competition, and expert guidance — all at zero cost to you.
-The only reason to go direct to a single lender is if you already have an established relationship with them and know their rates are competitive.
+A business funding broker gives you more funder options, better terms from competition, and expert guidance — all at zero cost to you.
+The only reason to go direct to a single funder is if you already have an established relationship with them and know their rates are competitive.

 For everyone else, using a broker is almost always the better move.